ARRL

 • Occasionally, I hear of people being disqualified from the DXCC program.
 How and why does this happen?

-Each year, we disqualify a few DXCC participants from the DXCC program.
-In addition, we sends letters to a number of DXCC participants regarding discrepancies related to cards they have submitted.
-Disqualifications and warnings are usually for violations under DXCC Rule 11.
-Rule 11 states
+On occasion, there will be an applicant disqualification from the DXCC program.
+In addition, we correspond with a number of DXCC participants regarding discrepancies related to cards they have submitted.
+Disqualifications and warnings are usually for violations under DXCC Rule 12.
+Rule 12 states:

 "All confirmations must be submitted exactly as received by the applicant.
 The submission of altered, forged, or otherwise invalid confirmations for DXCC credit may result in disqualification of the applicant and forfeiture of any right to DXCC membership.
 Determinations by the ARRL Awards Committee concerning submissions or disqualification shall be final.
 The ARRL Awards Committee shall also determine the future eligibility of any DXCC applicant who has ever been barred from DXCC."

-Occasionally, we find that applicants have made alterations on cards or, add QSOs not originally written on the card by the DX station in order to receive credits not earned.
+There are times we find that applicants make alterations on cards or, add QSOs not originally written on the card by the DX station in order to receive credits not earned.
 During the DXCC data entry and editing process, close scrutiny is given to the cards in order to find discrepancies.
-We see thousands of cards each day and many are the same, so things out of the ordinary become quite obvious.
+We see thousands of cards each day and many are the same, so things out of the ordinary become quite obvious to DXCC staff.

 By rejecting a card that appeared altered, we are in no way accusing anyone of cheating.
 It just means that an alteration was noted, and credit was not issued.